Regulation of Childhood Growth

 - Connor Sisk, BS, Postbaccalaureate Fellow

 Children grow taller because their bones grow longer.
 Bone elongation occurs at the growth plate, a thin layer of cartilage found near the ends of juvenile bones (Figure 1).
 In the growth plates, new cartilage is produced through chondrocyte proliferation, hypertrophy, and cartilage matrix synthesis, and then the newly formed cartilage is remodeled into bone.
-The process, termed endochondral ossification, results in bone elongation, which causes children to grow in height (linear growth).
+The process, termed endochondral ossification, results in bone elongation, which causes children to grow in height.

 Novel genetic causes of childhood growth disorders

-Recently, we have focused on disorders that cause excessive growth.
+We also investigated disorders that cause excessive growth.
 We evaluated a patient with Weaver syndrome, an overgrowth disorder caused by variants in EZH2.
 EZH2 encodes a histone methyltransferase and thereby acts as an epigenetic writer.
 We found that the EZH2 variants responsible for Weaver syndrome cause a partial loss of enzymatic function.

 Molecular and cellular mechanisms by which specific genes and pathways regulate childhood growth

 Our group also studies the fundamental mechanisms governing childhood growth.
 Much of our work has focused on the growth plate.
-Growth at the growth plate is controlled by several interacting regulatory systems, involving endocrine, paracrine, extracellular matrix–related, and intracellular pathways.
+Growth at the growth plate is controlled by many interacting regulatory systems, involving endocrine, paracrine, extracellular matrix–related, and intracellular pathways.
 Previously, our group studied growth-plate regulation by FGFs, BMPs, C-type natriuretic peptide, retinoids, WNTs, PTHrP/IHH, IGFs, estrogens, glucocorticoids, and microRNAs.
 We also found evidence that SOX9, a transcription factor, regulates the trans-differentiation of growth-plate chondrocytes into osteoblasts.

 We also investigated the mechanisms that cause bone growth to occur rapidly in early life but then to slow progressively with age and eventually cease.
-We found evidence that the developmental program responsible for the decline in growth-plate function plays out more slowly in larger bones than in smaller bones and that such differential aging contributes to the disparities in bone length and therefore to establishing normal mammalian skeletal proportions.
+We found evidence that the developmental program responsible for the decline in growth-plate function plays out more slowly in larger bones than in smaller bones and that this differential aging contributes to the disparities in bone length and therefore to establishing normal mammalian skeletal proportions.

 New treatment approaches for growth-plate disorders